pantrypoints/sp/content/en/research/countries/china/xi/chapter-03.md

 Chinese characteristics has become more and more extensive under the leadership of the Communist Party of China.

-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has united and led the whole party and the people of all ethnic groups throughout the country to comprehensively examine the new international and domestic situations, and by summarizing practice and looking forward to the future, has profoundly answered
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has united and led the whole party and the people of all ethnic groups throughout the country to comprehensively examine the new international and domestic situations, and by summarizing practice and looking forward to the future, has profoundly answered